ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ```
 module load bio/rainbow_bridge/202502
 ```
-(or you can just run module load `bio/rainbow_bridge` but it will default to the newest version if there are multiple versions)
+(or you can just run module load `bio/rainbow_bridge` but it will default to the newest version if there are multiple versions)(if you haven't enable modules go back to the SEDNA REDME)

 Unlike with the manually activation of `Nextflow` and `Singularity`, this module already contains  both simultaneously.
 For instance, if you try to load the last two manually, the second load will replace the first one, and rainbow_bridge will fail because it will be missing one of these dependencies.